Investigations into Proof Structures: Conclusion

 \paragraph{Acknowledgments.}

-We thank Michael Rawson and Zsolt Zombori as well as anonymous reviewers of CADE~2021 for helpful comments that led to significant improvements of the presentation.
+We thank Michael Rawson and Zsolt Zombori as well as anonymous reviewers of CADE~2021 and of JAR for helpful comments and suggestions that led to significant improvements of the presentation.
 Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID~457292495.
 The work was supported by the North-German Supercomputing Alliance (HLRN).

 \phantomsection \fancyhead[CO]{ References} \fancyhead[CE]{ References}